 - Video resources & tutorials for e-Learning tools

 For more information or to access the resources associated with these programs, click the navigational links above or keep scrolling!

 Our synchronous Virtual Professional Learning Network (VPLN) sessions were developed for small groups of educators to interactively and collaboratively engage with a variety of digital tools for education that could be beneficial in both online and face-to-face learning environments.

-Since the physical Maker Lab is temporarily closed, we decided to bring our Mobile Maker program online!
-We have at least one timeslot per week available for teachers to bring their classes to an Online STEAM Session, hosted synchronously or asynchronously, depending on your needs and guidance provided by your school board.
+Since the physical Maker Lab is temporarily closed, we have decided to bring our Mobile Maker program online!
+We have one timeslot per week available for teachers to bring their classes to an Online STEAM Session, hosted synchronously or asynchronously, depending on your needs and guidance provided by your school board.
 These sessions feature a mathematics focus and are co-developed with the requesting teacher to engage students in online, digital making.

 If you are interested in attending a session with your class, please email uoitsteam3D@gmail.com.

 Student sessions developed in partnership with the Math Knowledge Network.